lilWe3zy/lilWe3zy/README.md

 Do be *he/him*

-🔭 I’m currently working on something that consumes all of my coffee and provides me with mild satisfaction.
+🔭 Currently learning and working with Golang, seems nice.

 ⚡ Fun fact: The Cheese emoji 🧀 depicts a wedge of cheese.